bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 - [flameshot](https://github.com/flameshot-org/flameshot): I use this to take screenshot.

 #### Setting Up Keybinding
 For setting up keybinding you can use `bindsym`, for example: `bindsym $mod+q kill` for close focused or currenly active window.
-You can set a program to do a certain thing.
-For example: `set $myTerm alacritty`, every thing that used $myTerm gonna access the command via terminal alacritty.
+Other than setting up keybindings, you can also set a program to do a certain thing, for example: `set $myTerm alacritty`, every thing that used $myTerm gonna access the command via terminal alacritty.
 Alacritty is my current (at the time of typing this post) terminal emulator, i also have xterm as a backup terminal emulator.
 Example of using `$myTerm`: `bindsym $mod+e exec $myTerm -e ranger` to open ranger file manager.

 #### Setting Up Polybar
 For setting up polybar, you need to move the default polybar config.
 In my case, the default config is in /usr/share/doc/polybar/ but if it's not there, you can use `locate polybar | grep config`.